JohnsonLuu/CMP_SC_4450_Parser_Project/README.md

 \
 ANTLR, Java 11+, and Python\
 \
-Users will be running this project in the Ptyon Runtime Environment.
+Users will be running this project in the Python Runtime Environment.

 ## How to Use/Run the Parser

-To setup the environments listed above, users will need to run the following commands\
+To setup the environments listed above, users will need to run the following commands:

 Java: